Berkeley-Data/hpt/evaluation_sen12ms_assessment.md

 # D. Results (WIP on wandb, subject to changes)
-### 1. SEN12MS - Supervised Learning Benchmark - Scence Classification
+### 1. SEN12MS - Supervised Learning Benchmark - Scene Classification
 These models were downloaded from their pre-trained described in B-5, and evaluated.

 | Backbone  | Land Type  | Modalities  | Bactch size  | Epochs | Accuracy (%) | Macro-F1 (%) | Micro-F1 (%) |